reichlab/covid19-forecast-hub/data-processed/README.md

 #### N day ahead inc hosp

-This target is the incident (weekly) number of hospitalizations predicted by the model on day N after `forecast_date`.
+This target is the number of daily hospitalizations predicted by the model on day N after `forecast_date`.

 As an example, for day-ahead forecasts with a `forecast_date` of a Monday, a 1 day ahead inc hosp forecast corresponds to the number of incident hospitalizations on Tuesday, 2 day ahead to Wednesday, etc....